Cornish grammar

 Cornish grammar is the grammar of the Cornish language (Kernewek or Kernowek), an insular Celtic language closely related to Breton and Welsh and, to a lesser extent, to Irish, Manx and Scottish Gaelic.
 It was the main medium of communication of the Cornish people for much of their history until the 17th century, when a language shift occurred in favour of English.
 A revival, however, started in 1904, with the publication of A Handbook of the Cornish Language, by Henry Jenner, and since then there has been a growing interest in the language.

 Initial consonant mutation

 Initial mutation is a feature shared by all the modern Celtic languages, in which the initial consonant of a word may change under some circumstances.
 In Cornish these changes take place when a word starts with one of the consonants shown in the table below; other initial consonants remain unchanged.
-The most common mutation occurs after the definite article an, when followed by a feminine singular noun or masculine plural noun.
+The most common mutation occurs after the definite article an, when followed by a feminine singular noun or person-related masculine plural noun.